 “With the incredible support of 100 Women of Peterborough, we will be building the sustainability of our new 24/7 crisis support text line that we launched this summer in response to the COVID-19 pandemic,” says Lisa Clarke, executive director of Kawartha Sexual Assault Centre.
 “We are so grateful to this group of committed, empowering women leaders in our community to invest in the healing of survivors of sexual and gender-based violence.”

-The concept of collective philanthropy concept was first launched in November 2006 when Karen Dunigan of Michigan formed the “100 Women who Care” group.
+The concept of collective philanthropy began in the United States in November 2006, when Karen Dunigan of Michigan formed the “100 Women Who Care” group.
 After their first meeting, the women raised over $10,000 for the purchase of 300 new baby cribs for a local organization.

 Since its formation, 100 Women Peterborough has collectively donated more than $110,000 to 10 local organizations: Hospice Peterborough, Peterborough Youth Unlimited, One Roof Warming Room, New Canadians Centre, Cameron House, Five Counties Children’s Centre, Casa De Angelae, Lakefield Animal Welfare Society, Community Care Peterborough, and Kawartha Sexual Assault Centre.

 Women who interested in joining 100 Women Peterborough should visit www.100womenptbo.ca for more information.